 Repeat offenders.
 For certain offenses, enhanced penalties would be provided for repeat offenders.
 If a person was convicted of what would otherwise be a misdemeanor offense of receiving stolen property, but had two or more prior convictions for receiving stolen property, he or she would be guilty of a five-year felony and subject to a fine of up to \$10,000 or three times the value of the property involved, whichever was greater.
-For four offenses (ATM fraud, telephone credit card fraud, larceny from a motor vehicle, and refusal to return a rental vehicle), repeat offenses would be elevated as follows: a second offense at the 93-day misdemeanor level would be a five-year felony; and, a second offense at the one-year misdemeanor level would be a five-year felony (for each of these repeat offenses, applicable fines would be elevated as well).
+For four offenses (ATM fraud, telephone credit card fraud, larceny from a motor vehicle, and refusal to return a rental vehicle), repeat offenses would be elevated as follows: a second offense at the 93-day misdemeanor level would be a one-year misdemeanor; a third offense at the 93-day misdemeanor level would be a five-year felony; and, a second offense at the one-year misdemeanor level would be a five-year felony (for each of these repeat offenses, applicable fines would be elevated as well).
 Enhanced penalties also would apply to repeat offenses involving bad checks or credit card fraud (see below).